ivy-net/ivynet-docs/docs/client/QuickstartGuide.md

 ```
 ivynet scan
 ```
-The output of the command is the list of all potential AVS: a Docker container with an exposed port and `/metrics` endpoint available (No support yet for network mode host).
+The output of the command is the list of all potential AVS that have a Docker container with an image name, or an exposed port and `/metrics` endpoint available (no support yet for network mode host).
 Select which containers should be monitored by pressing SPACE and ticking the box next to them.
 Confirm the selection by pressing ENTER.
 ![Screenshot of scan results](./imgs/screens/scan1.png)